zhe-thoughts/zhe-thoughts.github.io/_posts/2015-01-26-Tachyon-paper-review.md

 > More importantly, due to the inherent bandwidth limitations of replication, a lineage-based recovery model might be the _only_ way to make cluster storage systems match the speed of in-memory computations in the future.

+Following [Spark](http://spark.apache.org/research.html), Tachyon also assumes an elegant model where datasets are variables connected by closed-form operators (e.g., *map* and *group-by*).